Publication Ethics and Code of Conduct

 • Multiple or Redundant Publication: Do not submit or publish the same research in more than one journal.

-• Acknowledgment of Sources: Cite all influential works.
+• Acknowledgement of Sources: Cite all influential works.

 • Authorship: Include only those who made significant contributions; all co-authors must approve the final manuscript.